tomaztk/Connect4_sql_game/README.md

 # Generic code for playing the game

 Game is started by initializing the board and players.
-Afther the initialization, you can start playing the gaming by alternatively adding tokens from each player.
+After the initialization, you can start playing the gaming by alternatively adding tokens from each player.
 The adding of tokens is done by using the procedure
 ```EXEC dbo.AddToken {column}, {player}```.